-Squirrels are an abundant species worldwide.
+Squirrels are highly adaptable creatures who have adjusted well to the urban and suburban landscape.
+Consequently, squirrels are an abundant species worldwide.
 North America is home to a wide variety of tree squirrels and an even larger number of ground squirrels.
-The fox squirrel and eastern and western gray squirrels are the species most commonly involved in conflicts with humans.
-As highly adaptable creatures, squirrels have adjusted well to the urban and suburban landscape.
+In Massachusetts, gray and red squirrels are most common, while the fox squirrel and gray squirrels are the species most frequently involved in conflicts with humans.

 Squirrels primarily consume plant matter, and their diet varies with the seasons.
-They typically eat and store acorns and other nuts underground, which provide them caches of food for the winter.
-Spring flowers and growing buds are also eaten as the weather warms.
-In the summer squirrels often eat fruits and berries.
+They typically eat and store acorns and other nuts underground, which provide their caches of food for the winter.
+Spring flowers and growing buds are also eaten as the weather warms, and in the summer they often eat fruits and berries.

+Squirrel activity is highest during mating season.
 Eastern gray and fox squirrels have two litters each year, the first between February and April and the second between August and September.
-Squirrel activity is high during mating and after young squirrels are driven out of their mother’s nest to disperse into new territory.
+Young squirrels, called “kittens,” are driven out of their mothers’ nests to disperse into new territory.

 POSSIBLE CONFLICTS & SOLUTIONS

 If it is certain that young are not present, locate the hole that the squirrels are using to enter and exit the structure and install a one-way door over it.
 This will allow the squirrels to leave through the door but will prevent them from re-entering through it.
-Click here to go to our links and resources page to find vendors that sell one-way doors.
 After two weeks, after you are certain that all animals have left the structure, remove the one-way door and seal up the entry hole with construction materials to prevent other animals from moving in and taking advantage of the available good habitat.

 If a squirrel is trapped inside a room in your home, know that the squirrel does not want to be there.
 Close all doors and windows leading from the room to the interior of the house.
 Open all windows and doors leading from that room to the outdoors.
 Give the squirrel a way out and he will use it.
 If a squirrel is stuck in a second floor room, open a window and hang sheets out that window so that one end is as close to the ground as possible.
 The squirrel will use the sheets to make it safely to the ground.

 If a squirrel is digging in your lawn, eating your ornamental plants and bulbs, and/or stealing food from bird feeders, know that squirrels are only doing what is natural to them to find food.
 Tolerance is especially important if at all possible during the colder times of the year.
-Bulbs can be protected by soaking them in certain repellents before planting, or by planting them below 1 x 1 inch wire or plastic screening.
+Bulbs can be protected by soaking them in certain repellents before planting, or by planting them below 1×1-inch wire or plastic screening.
 Spraying repellents on ornamental plants can help deter inquisitive squirrels.
 Wrapping ripening fruit trees with netting and using various squirrel-proof bird feeders can also keep them away.
 Most gardening and hardware stores sell netting and squirrel-proof feeders.
 Installing a motion sensor attachment on your sprinkler will also encourage the squirrels to look elsewhere for their next meal.
-Click here to go to our links and resources page to find vendors that sell these attachments and repellants.

 PUBLIC HEALTH CONCERNS